staples-sparx/StaplesLabs.github.io/who-we-are.md

-Use data and technology to drive eCommerce to the point where every business process is optimized, and where every customer experience is special, personal, "indistiguisable from magic".
+Use data and technology to drive eCommerce to the point where every business process is optimized, and where every customer experience is special, personal, "indistinguishable from magic".

 ## How We Work